 NOTE.
-There is a distinction between rules and guidelines.
 A rule is a requirement; it must be followed.
 A guideline is a suggestion; it is strongly encouraged but does not have to be followed.
-The following are rules; whenever an assignment is given, these rules are implicitly part of it and must be followed.
+The following are rules; to receive full credit on an assignment they must be followed.

-- 1. You must make sure that your program is free of all errors when it is compiled, linked, and executed on any of the department's "Lab G" computers, prior to submitting it.
-These are the machines in Lab 1000G, which are named cslab1, cslab2, and so on.
-All of these machines have identical architectures and software, so if it runs correctly on one, it will run correctly on any other.
-In general, a program can run correctly on one machine but not another, for one reason or another.
-This requirement stipulates that it must run correctly on the lab machines. - 2.
+- 1. You must make sure that your program is free of all errors when it is compiled, linked, and executed on any of the department's lab hosts, named cslabX.geo.hunter.cuny.edu, for some X=1,2,3,...,28, prior to submitting it.
+These machines have identical configurations, so any will do.
+Just becasue it ran on some host ouside of Hunter does not imply that it will run on those machines. - 2.
 You must submit all of the source code and nothing else, unless the assignment states otherwise.
-Do not submit an executable, data files, or output files. - 3.
-Programs will not be accepted after their deadlines. - 4.
+Do not submit an executable, or data files. - 3.
+For full credit, an assignment must be submitted to me in the manner described in the assignment by the end of the day on the due date.
+Each day after the due date, the program loses 20% of its total value.
+A program that is five days late will be scored 0. - 4.
 The program must be your work, and your work alone.
-You are not free to share solutions or parts thereof with anyone else unless this has been explicitly stated by the instructor.
-If you do not understand what it does or why it works because someone else's hand is in it, this will be discovered one way or another.
-You are forewarned that it is reasonable for you to explain to your instructor how your program works if asked to do so.
+If you do not understand what it does or why it works because someone else's hand is in it, I will discover that one way or another.
+You are forewarned that I think it is reasonable for you to explain to me how your program works if I ask you to do so.
 If you cannot explain it, then it is not "yours".
 Attributing someone else's work as your own is plagiarism, and it is a violation of Hunter College policy.
-We will file an official complaint against any student who we believe has committed plagiarism. - 5.
+I will file an official complaint against any student who I believe has committed plagiarism. - 5.
 Every program must be professionally documented.
 Every distinct source code file must contain a preamble with the file's title, author, brief purpose and description, date of creation, and a revision history.
 The description must be a few sentences long at the minimum.
 A revision history is a list of brief sentences describing revisions to the file, with the date and author (you) of the revision.
 This is an example of a suitable preamble:

-Title: draw_stars.c
+Title: drawing\stars.c

 Author: Stewart Weiss

 Created on: April 2, 2010

-Description : Draws stars of any size in a window, by dragging the mouse to define the bounding rectangle of the star application maintains a separate, hidden pixmap that gets drawn to the drawable only in the expose-event handler.
-Introduces the rubber-banding technique as well.
+Description: Draws stars of any size in a window, by dragging the mouse to define the bounding rectangle of the star application maintains a separate, hidden pixmap that gets drawn to the drawable only in the expose-event handler.
+Introduces the rubberbanding technique.

-Purpose: Demonstrates drawing with the backing-pixmap method, in which the
+Purpose: Reinforces drawing with the backing-pixmap method, in which the

-Usage: draw_stars
+Usage: drawing\stars